 unknown

-Finding The Courage To Create
+Finding the Courage to Create

 People tend to follow a curve that rises, peaks, plateaus, and eventually declines.
 The question we all face is how to keep growing in spite of this natural tendency.